LibreCAD/docs/guides/dwg-setup.rst

 Some of the key considerations for setting up the drawing include:

+    - Drawing units
+    - Page size
-    - Units, text and scale
+    - Scale and dimensioning format
-    - Layers
-    - Line color, width and type
+    - Layers; line color, width and type

 Drawing Unit